JeremyWurbs/autograd/README.md

 # Basic Usage

-Wichi is built around the Value class, which maintains a piece of `data` as well as a `grad` (gradient) to be computed locally on any backward pass.
-All common operations (summation, multiplication, exponentiation, etc.) are supported, with a few additional advanced ops as well (ReLU, Tanh), which may be used to create standard perceptions.
+Wichi is built around the Value class, which maintains a piece of `data` as well as a `grad` (gradient) to be computed locally during a backward pass.
+All common operations (summation, multiplication, exponentiation, etc.) are supported, with a few additional advanced ops as well (ReLU, Tanh), which may be used to create standard neural network perceptrons.

 You may create a network, run a forward and backward pass, and plot the resulting network graph with the following: